JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7888 days**.

-And here is a just a random fact -  **Bananas trees are not really trees.
-They are considered to be giant herb plants**.
+And here is a just a random fact -  **In the Sahara Desert, there is a town named Tidikelt, which did not receive a drop of rain for ten years**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)